jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

       Set-ExecutionPolicy -ExecutionPolicy RemoteSigned

-    select ``Yes`` when prompted, then activate the virtual environment
+    this will enable scripts that have been signed by a verified publisher if you confirm, you can read more at `Set-ExecutionPolicy`_.
+Activate the virtual environment in PowerShell_

     .. code-block::